ligurio/luzer/README.md

 # luzer: A Coverage-Guided, Native Lua Fuzzer

 luzer is a coverage-guided Lua fuzzing engine.
 It supports fuzzing of Lua code, but also native extensions written for Lua.
-Lua is based off of [libFuzzer][libfuzzer-url].
-When fuzzing native code, Lua can be used in combination with Address Sanitizer or Undefined Behavior Sanitizer to catch extra bugs.
+Luzer is based off of [libFuzzer][libfuzzer-url].
+When fuzzing native code, luzer can be used in combination with Address Sanitizer or Undefined Behavior Sanitizer to catch extra bugs.